slawap/yii2-uploadcare/README.md

 Yii2 wrapper for Uploadcare PHP package
 =======================================
-Uploadcare handles uploading, storing and processing files for you.
+>Uploadcare handles uploading, storing and processing files for you.
 All components of Uploadcare, from widget to CDN, work seamlessly together, require almost no configuration and allow maximum flexibility exactly when you need it.
 [PHP Library](https://github.com/uploadcare/uploadcare-php)
 [Uploadcare documentation](https://uploadcare.com/documentation/)

-Configure
+Configuration
 =========
-Api is a yii2 component, which is a facade to \Uploadcare\Api Example config:
+Api is a yii2 component, which is a facade to \Uploadcare\Api.

+Example config:
 ```php
 'components' => [